Zellenon/heartcore/README.md

-# sentiment
+# Heartcore

-Implementation of the Sentiment TTRPG system for Foundry VTT.
+Implementation of the Heartcore Homebrew of the Sentiment TTRPG by the Stabbyness crew for Foundry VTT.